ethz-gtc/npc-engine/README.md

 ## Examples

 We provide several examples that illustrate the various features of the engine.
+They work best if your console has a proper unicode font installed.
+On recent Linux and MacOS, it is support out of the box.
+On Windows 10 and newer, you can install the recent [Windows Terminal](https://aka.ms/terminal), and use it with `wt`.

 To run an example, with [Rust installed](https://www.rust-lang.org/tools/install), type: